stiliajohny/rebel3dprints.uk/content/english/products/mount-eventsflipper.md

 {{< specs
     material="High-strength plastic (PETG)"
     dimensions="200x100x20 mm"
-    weight="150 grams"
+    weight="230 grams"
-    compatibility="Standard car and motorbike license plates"
-    usage_instructions="Easily attach and fold the plate cover over your existing license plate.
+    compatibility="Fit to order for any license plate size" usage_instructions="Easily attach and fold the plate cover over your existing license plate holder or on the motorbike base.
 Unfold for normal use after the event." care_and_maintenance="Wipe with a damp cloth, avoid exposure to extreme heat." warranty_information="1-Year Warranty - Free replacement for any defects" environmental_or_safety_information="Made from recycled materials, non-toxic.
 Recycle with Plastics"